apache/predictionio/docs/manual/source/datacollection/eventapi.html.md

 ---
-title: Collecting Data through Event API
+title: Collecting Data through REST/SDKs
 ---

 **Event Server** is designed to collect data into PredictionIO in an event-based